The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Applications

 Here, $N_T=12L^2$ and $N_R=4L^2$ are the number of $T$ gates and arbitrary $Z$ rotations (which are each synthesised from a number of $\bar{T}$ gates) required per Trotter step.
 The number of Trotter steps required for the target precision is given by the prefactor.
 In this prefactor, $\epsilon=0.005E_0$ corresponds to the required relative error of 0.5\%, where the energy per site $E_0$ is estimated at 1.02 hartrees for $u=4$ and 0.74 hartrees for $u=8$~\cite{kivlichan_improved_2020}. $W$ is a parameter that bounds the Trotter error; bounds on this parameter are provided in Ref.~\cite{campbell_early_2022}.
 The parameter $x$ reflects a choice of how to split the error budget across different sources; we optimise over this in our analysis.

 In addition to T gates, the algorithm also requires additional logical measurements.
-In particular, repeat-until-success synthesis is used to perform each of the $N_R$ arbitrary $Z$ rotations in each Trotter step~\cite{paetznick_repeatuntilsuccess_2014, bocharov_efficient_2015}.
+In particular, repeat-until-success synthesis is used to perform each of the $N_R$ arbitrary $Z$ rotations in each Trotter step~\cite{paetznick_repeatuntilsuccess_2014, bocharov_efficient_2015}\footnote{For simplicity, we here follow Ref.~\cite{campbell_early_2022} in using this approach.
+We note that more recent advances in rotation synthesis have since been presented \cite{kliuchnikov_shorter_2023}, which may allow for reduced runtimes if incorporated in future.}.
 This method successfully performs the correct rotation with a probability of at least one half~\cite{bocharov_efficient_2015}, and so the expected number of attempts per rotation is at most two.
 Since one logical measurement is required per attempt (in addition to the $T$ gates), this adds an average of up to two logical measurements per arbitrary rotation.
 Logical measurements are also required for the final phase estimation.
 However, since this is only performed once (not for each Trotter step), it is negligible compared with the $T$ count.
 We therefore express $\mathcal{T}$---the sum of the $T$ count and number of logical measurements---as

 This quantity determines the number of logical cycles on the Pinnacle Architecture.
 It is approximately constant in $L$ because the allowed error is relative to the total energy, which scales as $L^2$~\cite{kivlichan_improved_2020}.